These must-visit sites carry significant historical background and cultural setting, a deep look into Prague's heritage.

 Climb for unique views of Charles Bridge and Old Town.

-Prague's cultural institutions and museums cater to a wide range of interests, from heritage and past to unique niche collections.
+Prague's cultural institutions and museums cater to a wide range of interests, from history and culture to unique niche collections.

 Main building at Wenceslas Square.
 Extensive collections covering Czech history, natural sciences, and art.